Ready to learn about Agile velocity charts and understand how to use them?

-Add a burnup chart to your dashboard to help you see what you’ve completed against your remaining tasks.
+Add a Burnup Chart to your ClickUp Dashboard to help you see what you’ve completed against your remaining tasks.

 It’s a great way to show your team what they’ve achieved and motivate them to your goal!

-ClickUp’s burnup charts are also color-coded, so they are easier to read.
+ClickUp’s Burnup Charts are also color-coded, making them easier to read.

-- The number of tasks completed is a green line.
+- The number of tasks completed is shown as a green line

 A release burndown chart highlights the amount of work remaining in a project.

-ClickUp’s release burndown reports come with a projected progress line.
-This line highlights what your project’s progress will look like if the team continues working at the same rate.
-This helps you determine if you’ll be able to finish your backlog items before a specified deadline.
+ClickUp’s Burndown Chart comes with a projected progress line.
+This line highlights what your project’s progress will look like if the team keeps working at the same rate.
+It helps you determine if you’ll be able to finish every product backlog item before a specific deadline.

-ClickUp’s burndowns are also color-coded for easy identification:
+ClickUp’s Burndown Chart is also color-coded for easy identification:

 - Your target line is a red dotted line